mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

         grad[i] = np.sum(term) / len(X)
     return grad
 ```
+ - Call the function gradient with the initial values of `theta`

- - Use the function `fmin_tnc` from `scipy.optimize` to find the optimal parameters
+ - Use the function `fmin_tnc` from `scipy.optimize` to find the optimal parameters `theta_opt`
- - Write a prediction function that takes an input vector **x** and outputs its class y
+ - Write a prediction function that takes an input vector `**x**` and outputs its class `y`
+ - Write a function that estimate the accuracy of your model by a Kfold cross validation
+ - Compute the confusion matrix of your model
+ - Use the built in function `sklearn.linear_model.LogisticRegression` and estimate the accuracy of your model using LOOCV (leave one out cross validation)

 https://members.loria.fr/FSur/enseignement/apprauto/